FOO-Deploy2023/effective-adventure/README.md

 # viper

-A Discord bot that references answers from past conversations.
+Viper is a Discord bot designed to reference answers from past conversations, streamlining user interactions and improving the overall chat experience.

 # Screenshots